Can You Make Money With Solar Panels?

 How much can solar panels save me?

 That answer depends on many factors, like the amount you pay for electricity now, how much electricity prices rise in the future, how much you pay for your solar panels, and more.
-While solar panels can cost thousands of dollars to install, a payback period of 10 years isn’t uncommon.
+While solar panels can cost thousands of dollars to install, a payback period of 10 years for a purchased system isn’t uncommon.
 That means they could continue saving electricity for another decade or more, given the expected lifespan of solar panels.

 Disclaimer: This content is for educational purposes only.
 Palmetto does not provide tax, legal, or accounting advice.
 Please consult your own tax, legal, and accounting advisors.